 Midlife is the central period of a person's life, spanning from approximately age 40 to age 65.
 It can be a stressful time, as many people come to feel discontented and restless as they struggle with aging, mortality, and holding onto a sense of purpose.

-During this period, adults may take on new job responsibilities and therefore often feel a need to reassess their professional standing and make changes while they feel they still have time.
-In his 1965 article "Death and the Midlife Crisis" for the International Journal of Psychoanalysis, psychologist Elliot Jaques coined the term "midlife crisis," referring to a time when adults reckon with their own mortality and their remaining years of productive life.
-While most people do not experience a severe crisis during their middle years of life, some individuals do develop mental health conditions such as depression and anxiety, and women who are experiencing menopause may be particularly vulnerable to distress.
+During this period, adults may take on new job responsibilities and therefore feel a need to reassess their professional standing and make changes while they feel they still have time.
+Psychologist Elliot Jaques coined the term "midlife crisis" in a 1965 article, referring to a time when adults reckon with their mortality and their sense of a dwindling number of remaining years of productive life.
+While most people do not experience a severe crisis during middle age, some individuals do develop conditions such as depression and anxiety.
+Women experiencing menopause may be particularly vulnerable to distress.

 Small, nagging doubts may appear, encouraging a series of dramatic, seemingly irrational events and ultimately great change.
 A person experiencing challenges with midlife will ask: Is this all there is?
 Am I a failure?
 Signs of a midlife crisis can range from mild to severe, including:

 - Exhaustion, boredom, or discontentment with life or with a lifestyle (including people and things) that previously provided fulfillment.

 - Frantic energy; feeling restless and wanting to do something completely different.

 - Self-questioning; questioning decisions made years earlier and the meaning of life.